AriaSalvatrice/AriaModules/README.md

 Thanks to [my dog Ornstein](https://ornstein.neocities.org/) for being a good dog.

-Thanks to my music-making LGBBQT internet shitposting gang for introducing me to VCV and modular synthesis as something that's not just for old guys with more disposable income than impetus to write fresh songs.
+Thanks to my music-making LGBBQT internet shitposting gang for introducing me to virtual modular synthesis as something that's not just for old guys with more disposable income than impetus to write fresh songs.

 <big>**But most of all, thanks to YOU for using my art.**</big>